hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 * 1C (2HTs) and 4GB per OSD
     - Double this when using encryption
     - Also add a core and a few GB if you use erasure coding
-* Network I/O very important, fast storage obviously
+* Network I/O is very important, fast storage as well obviously
 * See notes in Ceph Doc

 #### Sizing: Manager node: